-Dedicated to the memory of Phyllis Wright, a compassionate individual, who dedicated her life to champion the cause of humane treatment of animals.
+Dedicated to the memory of Phyllis Wright and Samantha Mullen, compassionate individuals, who dedicated their lives to champion the cause of humane treatment of animals.

-Phyllis Wright was an animal control officer for many years until she became the Director of Animal Sheltering and Control for The Humane Society of the United States.
+Phyllis Wright was an animal control officer for many years until she became the Director of Animal Sheltering and Control for The Humane Society of the United States (HSUS).
 In 1982, she was promoted to Vice President for Companion Animals.
 Her guiding principle was her belief that "education is one of the most effective tools we have to prevent cruelty to animals."